Moyne/computationalIntelligence_2022_s301247/report.md

     return maxrow

 def num_elements_in_antidiagonal(quarto):
+    #num pieces in the antidiagonal
     return np.count_nonzero(np.fliplr(quarto.get_board_status()).diagonal()!=-1)

 def num_elements_in_diagonal(quarto):
+    #num pieces in the diagonal
     return np.count_nonzero(quarto.get_board_status().diagonal()!=-1)

 def num_pieces_in_most_used_row(quarto):
+    #num pieces in the most used row
     return np.count_nonzero(quarto.get_board_status()!=-1,axis=1)[most_used_row(quarto)]

 def num_pieces_in_most_used_column(quarto):
+    #num pieces in the most used column
     return np.count_nonzero(quarto.get_board_status()!=-1,axis=1)[most_used_column(quarto)]

 def num_pieces_in_most_used_row_not_complete(quarto):
+    #num pieces in most used row not complete
     return np.count_nonzero(quarto.get_board_status()!=-1,axis=1)[most_used_row_not_complete(quarto)]

 def num_pieces_in_most_used_column_not_complete(quarto):
+    #num pieces in most used column not complete
     return np.count_nonzero(quarto.get_board_status()!=-1,axis=1)[most_used_column_not_complete(quarto)]

 def num_pieces_in_less_used_row(quarto):
+    #num pieces in less used row
     return np.count_nonzero(quarto.get_board_status()!=-1,axis=1)[less_used_column(quarto)]

 def num_pieces_in_less_used_column(quarto):
+    #num pieces in less used column
     return np.count_nonzero(quarto.get_board_status()!=-1,axis=1)[less_used_column(quarto)]

 def element_in_less_used_column(quarto):
+    #pick a place in the less used column
     column=less_used_column(quarto)
     possible_placements=[(a[1],a[0]) for a in np.argwhere(quarto.get_board_status()==-1).tolist() if a[1]==column]
     return random.choice(possible_placements)

 def element_in_less_used_row(quarto):
+    #pick a place in the least used row
     row=less_used_row(quarto)
     possible_placements=[(a[1],a[0]) for a in np.argwhere(quarto.get_board_status()==-1).tolist() if a[0]==row]
     return random.choice(possible_placements)

 def element_in_most_used_row_not_complete(quarto):
+    #pick a place in the most used row that is yet to fill
     row=most_used_row_not_complete(quarto)
     possible_placements=[(a[1],a[0]) for a in np.argwhere(quarto.get_board_status()==-1).tolist() if a[0]==row]
     return random.choice(possible_placements)

 def element_in_most_used_column_not_complete(quarto):
+    #pick a place in the most used column that is yet to fill
     column=most_used_column_not_complete(quarto)
     possible_placements=[(a[1],a[0]) for a in np.argwhere(quarto.get_board_status()==-1).tolist() if a[1]==column]
     return random.choice(possible_placements)

 def element_in_diagonal(quarto):
+    #pick a place in the diagonal
     return random.choice([a for a in POSITIONS if a[0]==a[1]])

 def element_in_antidiagonal(quarto):
+    #pick a place in the antidiagonal
     return random.choice([a for a in POSITIONS if a[0]+a[1]==NUMROWS-1])

 def element_in_corner(quarto):
+    #pick a place in the corner, so the border
     return random.choice([a for a in POSITIONS if a[0]==0 or a[0]==NUMCOLUMNS-1 or a[1]==0 or a[1]==NUMROWS-1])

 def element_inside(quarto):
+    #pick a place not in the border
     return random.choice([a for a in POSITIONS if a[0]!=0 and a[0]!=NUMCOLUMNS-1 and a[1]!=0 and a[1]!=NUMROWS-1])

 def not_high_piece(quarto):
+    #pick a short piece, the functions below are all similar
     return random.choice([a for a in range(NUMCOLUMNS*NUMROWS) if not quarto.get_piece_charachteristics(a).HIGH])

 def not_solid_piece(quarto):